ropensci-archive/datapkg/README.md

  - Make `readr` parse `0`/`1` values for booleans: [PR#406](https://github.com/hadley/readr/pull/406)
  - Support "year only" dates (`%Y`).
 Not sure if this constituates a valid date actually: [PR#407](https://github.com/hadley/readr/pull/407)
  - R and `readr` require to specify which strings are interepreted as missing values.
 Default are empty string `""` and `NA`.
 A similar property needs to be defined in the spec.
- - It is unclear what to do if the number of records in the csv does not match the fields.
+ - It is unclear what to do with parsing errors, or if the fields in `datapackage.json` does not match the csv data.
 Examples: [s-and-p-500](https://github.com/datasets/s-and-p-500) and [currency-codes](https://raw.githubusercontent.com/frictionlessdata/testsuite-py/master/datasets/currency-codes)

 Features: